 With gentle care, Anthurium will grow and bloom for many years.
 It is extremely durable and doesn’t require a lot of time to give it the conditions it needs.
 I’m sure it will be worth the effort when you feel the touch of exotic tropical regions spreading through your home.
 Here’s a quick summary of my Anthurium growing tips!

 - Transplant every two years

 Sara Elizabeth Taylor has been a lover of things that grow, and that love has been a major part of her life.
-She’s a biologist specializing in flora and is also a passionate indoor gardener.
-You can find her at indoor garden nook.
+She’s a biologist specialising in flora and is also a passionate indoor gardener.
+You can find her at @indoorgardennook.

 Within her house, located in the middle of the bustling city, Sara hides her lush and beautiful indoor garden, full of both decorative plants and of various fruits and vegetables.
 Throughout the years she has amassed a lot of experience regarding gardening and is more than eager to share all of her knowledge and exchange tips and tricks with gardening enthusiasts both young and old.

 “Flowers always make people better, happier, and more helpful; they are sunshine, food and medicine for the soul.”